Homemade Italian Meatballs

 Servings: 8 people

-Calories: 345kcal
+Calories: 504kcal

 Ingredients

-• 4 slices firm Italian bread crusts removed (let them sit out for about an hour to firm up)
+• 4 slices Italian bread crusts removed (let them sit out for about an hour to firm up)

 • 1 cup whole milk

-• 1 cup freshly grated Parmesan cheese
+• 1 cup Parmesan cheese grated, plus extra for serving

 Instructions

-• Now add the bread crumbs, parsley, basil, salt, garlic, and pepper and mix it well.
+• Now add the breadcrumbs, parsley, basil, salt, garlic, and pepper and mix it well.

-• Meanwhile, pre-heat oven to 375 F.
+• Meanwhile, preheat oven to 375°F.

 • Bake meatballs for 30 minutes.
 Flipping once, halfway through cooking.